 But, you can choose to invest wisely.
 Here’s some tips on making the most out of your budget:

 Sometimes, you just have to bite the bullet and hire some new talent to plug a skills gap or enhance your business’s marketing efforts.

-If you don't have the resources to take on someone full time, consider hiring freelancers with the specialisms you need to create the campaigns and content you want.
+If you don't have the resources to take on someone full time, consider hiring freelancer copywriters with the specialisms you need to create the campaigns and content you want.
 Just be careful and pick the right people for the job.
 And give them a good brief.
 Please.

 What if you just can’t take anyone else on, or can’t devote any more time internally to marketing?
 Try outsourcing some of the work to a marketing agency.
 You might outsource a specific sort of content to the agency – say, blog writing, infographics or video – if you lack the skills internally.
 Or you might want to outsource entire campaigns/channel if you require an all-inclusive strategy that’ll create a bigger impact.